What is the Self-Determination Program?

 When the Self-Determination Program pilot began I sat on the Consumer Advisory Committee.
 My passion to empower others led to Cal State University Northridge where I graduated Summa Cum Laude with a Bachelor’s degree in Social Welfare and Social Justice.

 I spent three years on the Board of Directors for the CHIME Institute.
 Currently, I’m on the Regional Advisory Committee and the Self-Advocate Committee for the local State Council on Developmental Disabilities.
+I'm a scholar at the California Leadership, Education, for Neurological and Related Disorders (LEND) Program at Children’s Hospital Los Angeles.
 My participation with Inclusion Matters by Shane’s Inspiration resulted in a position as Resource Manager for their website.

 As an independent facilitator I will: